Shaptic/IronClad/README.md

 ========

 ## About
 IronClad is a personal project of mine.
-It is a 2D rendering / game engine wrapped around OpenGL.
+It is a 2D game engine wrapped around OpenGL, OpenAL, and GLFW.
 I currently have a game work-in-progress called Praecursor being built using this engine.
-The binaries *will not* be updated as often as the source code, but feel free to build it yourself, since the .vcxproj file is included.
+The binaries *may not* be updated as often as the source code, but feel free to build it yourself, since the .vcxproj file is included.
 Alternately, contact me and I'll upload a build immediately.
+As of the latest update, IronClad supports audio assets as well, making it closer to a game engine than a rendering one like never before.

 ## Instructions
 * Clone the repo